-Concerned about carrying your aging, poorly or less able larger dog?
+Concerned about carrying your ageing, poorly or less able larger dog?
 Choose the Pecute and be reassured.
 There’s plenty of room for your dog to lie down, extensive mesh sections for ventilation and visibility, and a removable, reversible bottom pad—plus handy storage.
-A strong contender for best backpack carrier!
+A strong contender for the best backpack carrier!

 This backpack carrier for dogs gets top marks for durability, pet comfort and safety.
 It’s made from strong, waterproof, anti-scratch, environmentally friendly and non-toxic material, with a strong, padded bottom, a built-in, retractable safety hook rope and an anti-escape zip to prevent canine capers!
 The reversible bottom pad is removable for easier cleaning, with a plush side for warmth and a breathable Oxford cloth side for hot days.